BladeRunnerJS/brjs-site/_posts/2014-02-04-bladerunnerjs-sprint-5.md

 ### Improved Debugging thanks to BundlerPlugins

-In our [What is a Large Scale Complex JavaScript App post](http://bladerunnerjs.org/blog/large-scale-complex-javascript-apps/) we confirmed that a large app will of course have a large codebase.
+In the [What is a Large Scale Complex JavaScript App post](http://bladerunnerjs.org/blog/large-scale-complex-javascript-apps/) we confirmed that a large app will of course have a large codebase.
 So, when it comes to concatenating the JavaScript in that codebase the resulting file can be *very* large.

 Up until now, BladeRunnerJS would bundle your application JS content in a single file and serve that to the browser to ensure that app load-time during development was as fast as possible.
 This was much faster than serving individual script files via `<script>` tags, each resulting a server request.
 But it also came at a cost - a difficult JavaScript debugging experience...